Shardez/BeliefExtractionSystem/README.md

 The model parameters used for reasoning and structured output can be configured using "reasoning_model_parameters" and "text_2_json_model_parameters"
 In addition to sending the response back to the client app it also allows to save analysis results to .csv file using "save_csv" variable (enabled by default)

-/tests/analyze_single_message.py - implements a simple client application which emulates API requests. loads conversations from .json and sending individual messages one by one to "api/analyze_single_message" endpoint
+/tests/analyze_single_message.py - implements a simple client application which emulates API requests. loads conversations from .json and sends individual messages one by one to "api/analyze_single_message" endpoint

 /tests/analyze_multiple_message.py - implements a simple client application which emulates API requests. loads all conversations from .json and sends them all together to "/api/analyze_multiple_messages" endpoint